KF Zajazi: First success 2001–2011

 It was the 2001–02 season when KF Zajazi for the first time was considered for being as one of the favorites for a promotion in the Macedonian Second Football League, with the city rivals FK Vlazrimi being the other one.
 And as it was expected both teams lived up to their expectations.
 In a very intense season, both teams managed to beat their respective city rivals at their home games, with the KF Zajazi's win being the most dramatic one, as they won against FK Vlazrimi 1–0 in the penultimate fixture of the season, thus tying them in the top of the table with equal points.
 Both teams managed to win their last season games away from homes and they both finished on the top of the table with equal points.
 The Football Federation of Macedonia decided that a play off match has to be played between the two teams in order to be decided which team will get promoted to the Macedonian Second Football League.
 The two rivals locked horns again, this time, for the safety of the fans the Football Federation of Macedonia decided that the game will not be played in Kičevo, the hometown of both teams.
 But the story was a sad ending story for KF Zajazi as they lost the playoff game and FK Vlazrimi instead gained promotion to the Macedonian Second Football League.

 For more than a decade KF Zajazi fought a hard battle against financial difficulties and was unable to replicate the success they had in the 2001–02 season.
-Although they managed to sit in the middle of the table of the Macedonian Third League – West for the most of the seasons, but nothing more than that.
+Although they managed to sit in the middle of the table of the Macedonian Third League – West for most of the seasons, but nothing more than that.
 They were never considered as a strong favorite for a promotion to the Macedonian Second Football League.